Hungry Hearts (The Searchers album)

-Hungry Hearts is the ninth studio album by the British group The Searchers and the group's first LP featuring new lead vocalist and guitarist Spencer James.
+Hungry Hearts is the ninth and final studio album by the British group The Searchers and the group's only LP featuring new lead vocalist and guitarist Spencer James.
 The album was released only in West Germany and Benelux.
-It contained mainly new original material (half of the songs were written by the band members) and it turned out to be the last studio effort by The Searchers.
+It contained mainly new original material (half of the songs were written by the band members).

 Overview

 1985 marked a big change for the Searchers.
 Disillusioned Mike Pender, co-founder of the band, lead singer and guitarist, left and was replaced by Spencer James, who previously had success with The First Class (famous for their hit single Beach Baby).
 The band toured again and their long-term success in Germany secured them a new record contract with the German company Coconut Records.
 "It was great to get the chance to marry new technology with our old harmonies and sound," said Frank Allen for BBC few years later.
 "That worked out pretty well."
 Once for the last time, the band tried to find a way to the young generation and recorded an album in a modern style with a specific eighties sound incl. additional work on keyboards and synthesizer.
 But while young listeners were not interested in their new music, their longtime fans were a little discouraged by the modern sound.